Visitors exploring exhibits inside a museum.

 A visit to the Van Gogh Museum is a unique experience.
 The museum contains the largest collection of Van Gogh’s paintings in the world.
 Van Gogh was one of the most prolific artists of the nineteenth century and produced extraordinary paintings that are world famous today.
 The Van Gogh Museum offers a vivid insight into the artist’s work and life.

-The Stedelijk Museum is an innovative and high profile museum for modern art, beloved among art connoisseurs from all over the world.
+The Stedelijk Museum is an innovative and high profile museum for modern and contemporary art and design in Amsterdam, beloved among art connoisseurs from all over the world.
 At the Stedelijk, works from the Cobra Movement and by Malevich, Mondriaan, Matisse and other great artists can be admired.
 The totally renewed Stedelijk Museum re-opened its doors in September 2012 after a long period of renovations.

 Everybody who is interested in the history of Amsterdam simply must visit the Amsterdam Museum, which is only a 3-minute walk from the Ambassade Hotel.
 The rich collection of works of art, objects and archaeological finds brings to life the fortunes of Amsterdammers of days gone by and today.
 Photos and film material show the happy times as well as the drama of the city’s inhabitants.